Stella, Harris County, Texas

 Over the years various railroad lines went through, crossed, and connected with the area.
 A railroad timetable from the era shows Stella as a stop with access to connecting trains.
 The identifier "Stella" is affixed to the signal bungalow located next to the tracks along Holmes Road about 1/4 mile west of Kirby Drive.

 The modern day Stella Link Road in Houston gets its name from Stella, Texas.
-It began as a rural road running parallel to the railroad that linked Bellaire, Texas to Stella.
+It began as a rural road running parallel to the railroad that linked West University, Texas to Stella.
 Today Stella Link Road is a busy urban street that still makes that link to the locale formerly known as Stella.